 If a bartender or server waits for the more telltale signs before refusing further service, then it is already too late.
 Studies show that a customer's blood alcohol concentration does not reach its highest level until 15-30 minutes after the person has stopped drinking.
 The time to cut a person off from service is before that person is showing the signs of obvious intoxication.
 These subtle signs are more a function of behavior changes rather than physical impairment:

 - Decreased rationality.
-The higher a person’s blood alcohol level rises, the less rational and reasonable they typically become.
-People may start consuming alcohol at a faster rate, increase their intake by ordering doubles, or become very “generous” and start ordering drinks for complete strangers.
-If a person smokes, he or she may light the wrong end or light one while another one is still burning in an ashtray.
-Eyes become unfocused and glassy, with dilated pupils.
-Speech becomes slightly slurred or noticeably deliberate.
-People who become inebriated also commonly utter irrational statements, or exhibit obnoxious or otherwise anti-social behavior.
+The higher a person's blood alcohol level rises, the less rational and reasonable they typically become.
+People may start consuming alcohol at a faster rate, increase their intake by ordering doubles, or become very "generous" and start ordering drinks for complete strangers.
+If a person smokes, he or she may light the wrong end or light one cigarette while another one is still burning in an ashtray.
+Eyes may become unfocused and glassy, with dilated pupils.
+Speech may be slightly slurred or noticeably deliberate.
+People who become inebriated also commonly utter irrational statements, or exhibit other obnoxious or otherwise anti-social behavior.

 - Inappropriate behavior.
 Also, the more the typical person imbibes, the more inappropriate his or her behavior may become.
 Signs include overly-flirtatious behavior, off-color jokes or vulgar language, or calling for a drinking game of some sort.
 We've likely all seen examples of people trying to pick fights when intoxicated, as well as the use of racist or sexist language.